-- 36.1 Consultants must be engaged to act on behalf of the Government in accordance with the Financial Instructions and this Code.
-In the event of a conflict between requirements of the Financial Instructions and this Code relative to consultants, the requirements of the Financial Instructions must prevail. - The Authorised Officer must ensure that Consultants comply with the Financial Instructions and use the Government's standard terms and conditions of contract to engage consultants. - 36.3 Consultants are not authorised to award a contract to any contractor.
+- 35.1 Consultants must be engaged to act on behalf of the Government in accordance with this Code. - 35.2 The Authorised Officer must ensure that Consultants comply with this Code and use the Government's standard terms and conditions of contract to engage in procurement. - 35.3 Consultants are not authorised to award a contract to any contractor.
 The Consultant's performance must be monitored by the Authorised Officer.